 You’ve worked in some inhospitable environments and endured long hours keeping things running.
 At 3rd level and again at 15th level, you can increase your Constitution score by 1, to a maximum of 10.

 At 3rd level, you can add proficiency to Investigation checks.
 If you are already proficient, you now have expertise.
 If you already have expertise, you have an advantage.

-At 3rd level, you can restore the health points of any machine, including mechs, you can touch with an action equal to 2D6 + your Intelligence score.
+At 3rd level, you can restore the hull points of any machine not in combat, including mechs, that you can touch, with an action equal to 2D6 + your Intelligence score.
 You expend a specialty point each time you perform this act.
-At 6th level, you can restore health points as a secondary action.
-At 12th level, you can restore health points to any mech equal to 2D10 + your Intelligence score.
-At 18th level, you can increase it to 2D12 + Intelligence score.
+At 6th level, you can restore hull points as a secondary action.
+At 12th level, with two specialty points you can restore hull points to any mech equal to 2D10 + your Intelligence score.
+At 18th level, with three specialty points you can increase it to 2D12 + Intelligence score.

 Specialty Points = Intelligence Score

 When you spend enough time on strange planets, you learn how to defend yourself.
 At 6th level, you gain an advantage on Evasion checks.
 You also gain proficiency in all melee weapons.